top of page

 4. reducing inflammation promoting foods

-5. improving gut microbiome
+5. improving gut microbiome.

 whole food plant based diet wfpb